Hyperbilirubinemia in the Newborn

 Not feeding well makes your baby dehydrated.
 It also causes your baby to urinate less.

-36 of pregnancy are more likely to get this problem.
-These babies often don’t have
+of pregnancy are more likely to get this problem.
+These babies often don’t have the

-the coordination and strength to breastfeed well.
-But this condition is also common
+coordination and strength to breastfeed well.
+But this condition is also common in early-term

-in full-term newborns.
-It usually gets better once a baby learns how to breastfeed
+It usually gets better once a baby learns how to breastfeed well.

-About 1 in 50 breastfed babies get jaundice.
-This happens during their first week
+About 2% of breastfed babies get jaundice.
+This happens later in their first week

 of life.
 It peaks at about 2 weeks of age.
 It can last 3 to 12 weeks.
-This issue may
+It is not dangerous

 be caused by a substance in breastmilk.
 This substance may increase how much bilirubin